Whether you’re going to hunker down or evacuate, here’s what you need to do to prepare your truck and camper for an approaching hurricane.

 Do not attempt to ride out a hurricane in a truck camper.
-While truck campers with four wheel drive are well suited for pre-storm evacuation and after-storm shelter, they are not designed to withstand the direct impact of a hurricane.
+While truck campers with four-wheel drive are well suited for pre-storm evacuation and after-storm shelter, they are not designed to withstand the impact of a serious tropical storm, much less a Category 1 (or higher) hurricane.

-If you live outside of the evacuation area, and don’t reside in a mobile home or other un-sound structure, stay home.
+If you live outside of the evacuation area, stay home.
 If you live within the evacuation area, stay with friends or relatives outside the evacuation area or go to the nearest shelter outside of evacuation area.
-For more general information about how to prepare for a hurricane, be sure to follow FEMA’s recommendations: http://www.fema.gov/hazard/hurricane/hu_during.shtm.
+For more information about how to prepare for a hurricane, please follow FEMA’s Ready.gov recommendations: ready.gov/hurricanes.

 Truck Camper Hurricane Preparedness

 The primary concerns from a hurricane are storm surge flooding, driving rain and rain sourced flooding, damaging high winds, and the potential for tornadoes.
 Again, we want to state that truck campers are not designed to withstand these powerful forces of nature and shelter needs to be found in a solid and permanent structure during a hurricane.

 Once suitable shelter has been found, truck camper owners need to secure their truck and camper before the storm and make preparations should the storm affect the availability of power, water, food, required medications, and other resources.
 Plans should also be made for further evacuation if the hurricane changes course.

 Before the Hurricane